jmclip/MACSS-40550-ABM/2_Schelling/week2_slides.md

 # GV: Puzzle

-Paper seeks to explore how we can best standardized design.
+Paper seeks to explore how we can best standardize design.

 ---